 Instructions

 - Add coriander, cumin, and peppercorns to the same pan.
-Toast for a few minutes, adding chili flakes during the last minute.
-Remove and allow to cool.
+Toast for about 2 minutes, then stir in chile flakes and toast an additional minute.
+Remove from heat and allow to cool.

-- Next, add sesame seeds to the pan.
+- Next, add sesame seeds to the skillet.
 Toast for two minutes, or until they begin to brown.
-Remove sesame seeds from the pan and turn off the heat.
+Remove sesame seeds from the skillet and turn off the heat.

-- Mix hazelnuts, pumpkin seeds, coriander, cumin, peppercorn, and chili flakes in a small bowl.
-Add sesame seeds, dried thyme leaves, mint, and sea salt.
+- In a small bowl, combine dukkah spice mixture with sesame seeds, dried mint, and thyme leaves.
 Mix to combine and store in an 8 oz jar until needed.

 Notes

-- One way to enjoy this spice is by dipping warm Pita Bread in olive oil, then into the spice blend, somewhat similar to Manakish.
+- One way to enjoy this dukkah recipe is by dipping warm Pita Bread in olive oil, then into the spice blend, somewhat similar to Manakish.

 Comments